CheMiguel23/SMB3-Bank12/README.md

 # Bank12

-Based on [captainsouthbird's "Disassembly of Super Mario Bros 3"](https://github.com/captainsouthbird/smb3) - without it, it won't be possible.

-Bank12 is a project-based editor for the US `PRG1` release of `Super Mario Bros.
-3`.
-You import a legally obtained base ROM, edit decoded project data in a workspace, and rebuild a fresh ROM or BPS patch when you want output.
+A project-based editor for the US `PRG1` release of **Super Mario Bros.
+3**.

+Import a legally obtained base ROM, edit decoded project data across a suite of dedicated editors, and rebuild a fresh ROM or BPS patch when you're ready for output.

-This release is distributed as a packaged Windows application.
-Source code is not included here (yet).
+Based on [__captainsouthbird__'s Disassembly of Super Mario Bros.
+3](https://github.com/captainsouthbird/smb3) - without it, this project would not be possible.

+## Getting Started

-Download Bank12.zip from the [latest release](https://github.com/CheMiguel23/SMB3-Bank12/releases/tag/Latest), exctract and run.
+Download `Bank12.zip` from the [latest release](https://github.com/CheMiguel23/SMB3-Bank12/releases/tag/Latest), extract, and run.

-A Short user manual is available at [USER-GUIDE.md](USER-GUIDE.md).
-If you have any questions, feel free to ask in [Discussions](https://github.com/CheMiguel23/SMB3-Bank12/discussions)
+A short user manual is available in [USER-GUIDE.md](USER-GUIDE.md).

-Meanwhile I'm compiling detailed guide on [Wiki](https://github.com/CheMiguel23/SMB3-Bank12/wiki) (very WIP)
+A detailed Wiki is in progress at [Wiki](https://github.com/CheMiguel23/SMB3-Bank12/wiki).

+Distributed as a packaged Windows application.
+Source code is not included at this time.

+Questions, feedback, and bug reports are welcome in [Discussions](https://github.com/CheMiguel23/SMB3-Bank12/discussions).

 ![Level Editor Main screen](level-editor.png)